TautvydasJav/reservationApp/README.md

 System allows for custommers to book an apointment to specialist, and for users to manage visits

 ### Technologies used
-Java 8
+Java 8,
-Spring Boot
+Spring Boot,
-Spring Framework
+Spring Framework,
-Spring Data JPA
+Spring Data JPA,
-Spring Security
+Spring Security,
-Hibernate
+Hibernate,
-H2 Database
+H2 Database,
-Spring MVC
+Spring MVC,
-Thymeleaf
+Thymeleaf,
-Apache Maven
+Apache Maven,
-Jetbrains IntelliJ IDEA Ultimate
+Jetbrains IntelliJ IDEA Ultimate.

 ### Users
 For now there are 3 hard-coded 'SPECIALIST' users and one 'DEPARTMENT'